jadenelopez/DungeonDork/readme.md

 ## About

-The offical website for the Bad Intentions campaign created by Brenden Moore and Jaden Lopez.
+Passion projectcreated by Brenden Moore and Jaden Lopez.
+To show our love of dnd, we are making a simple website documenting information about our campaigns world, characters, creatures, and journey.
+Made using HTML5 and Tailwind CSS.

 ## Updates